dapothedeveloper/cewers/README.md

-# cewers
+# CEWERS Mobile Application

-A new Flutter project.
+Conflict Early Warning and Early Response System.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a flutter project.

 A few resources to get you started if this is your first Flutter project: